 Endocrinologically active tumors of the diffuse peripheral endocrine or paracrine system (neuroendocrine tumors) produce various amines and polypeptides with corresponding symptoms and signs, including carcinoid syndrome.
 Carcinoid syndrome is usually due to endocrinologically active malignant tumors that develop from neuroendocrine cells (mostly in the ileum—see Small Bowel Tumors Small-Bowel Tumors Small-bowel tumors account for 1 to 5% of gastrointestinal tumors.
-Small-bowel cancer accounts for an estimated 11,110 cases and about 1,700 deaths in the US annually (1).
-Diagnosis is by enteroclysis... read more ) and produce serotonin.
-It can, however, occur as a result of neuroendocrine tumors elsewhere in the gastrointestinal tract (particularly the appendix and rectum), pancreas, bronchi Bronchial Carcinoid Bronchial carcinoids are rare (1 to 2% of all lung cancers in adults), slow-growing neuroendocrine tumors arising from bronchial mucosa; they affect patients in their 40s to 60s.
-Carcinoid tumors... read more , or, rarely, the gonads.
+Small-bowel cancer accounts for an estimated 12,070 cases and about 2,070 deaths in the United States annually ( 1).
+Diagnosis... read more ) and produce serotonin.
+It can, however, occur as a result of neuroendocrine tumors elsewhere in the gastrointestinal tract (particularly the appendix and rectum), pancreas, bronchi Bronchial Carcinoid Bronchial carcinoids are rare (1 to 2% of all lung cancers in adults), slow-growing, neuroendocrine tumors arising from bronchial mucosa; they affect patients in their 40s to 60s.
+Carcinoid... read more , or, rarely, the gonads.
 Rarely, certain highly malignant tumors (eg, oat cell carcinoma of the lung, pancreatic islet cell carcinoma Overview of Pancreatic Endocrine Tumors Pancreatic endocrine tumors arise from islet and gastrin-producing cells and often produce many hormones.
-Although these tumors develop most often in the pancreas, they may appear in other organs... read more , medullary thyroid carcinoma Medullary Thyroid Carcinoma There are 4 general types of thyroid cancer.
+Although these tumors develop most often in the pancreas, they may appear in other organs... read more , medullary thyroid carcinoma Medullary Thyroid Carcinoma Thyroid cancer can derive from follicular cells or parafollicular C-cells.
 Most thyroid cancers manifest as asymptomatic nodules.
-Rarely, lymph node, lung, or bone metastases cause the presenting symptoms of small thyroid... read more ) are responsible.
+Diagnosis is often by fine-needle aspiration biopsy but may... read more ) are responsible.

 An intestinal carcinoid does not usually cause carcinoid syndrome unless hepatic metastases have occurred because metabolic products released by the tumor are rapidly destroyed by blood and liver enzymes in the portal circulation (eg, serotonin by hepatic monoamine oxidase).
 Hepatic metastases, however, release metabolic products via the hepatic veins directly into the systemic circulation.
 Metabolic products released by primary pulmonary and ovarian carcinoids bypass the portal route and may similarly induce symptoms.
 Rare intestinal carcinoids with only intra-abdominal spread can drain directly into the systemic circulation or the lymphatics and cause symptoms.